-- The Earned Income Tax Credit Assistant (IRS.gov/ EITCAssistant) determines if you're eligible for the earned income credit (EIC). - The Online EIN Application (IRS.gov/EIN) helps you get an employer identification number (EIN). - The Tax Withholding Estimator (IRS.gov/W4app) makes it easier for everyone to pay the correct amount of tax during the year.
-The tool is a convenient, online way to check and tailor your withholding.
-It's more user-friendly for taxpayers, including retirees and self-employed individuals.
-The features include the following. - Easy to understand language. - The ability to switch between screens, correct previous entries, and skip screens that don't apply. - Tips and links to help you determine if you qualify for tax credits and deductions. - A progress tracker. - A self-employment tax feature. - Automatic calculation of taxable social security benefits. - The First-Time Homebuyer Credit Account Look-up (IRS.gov/HomeBuyer) tool provides information on your repayments and account balance. - The Sales Tax Deduction Calculator (IRS.gov/ SalesTax) figures the amount you can claim if you itemize deductions on Schedule A (Form 1040).
+- The Earned Income Tax Credit Assistant (IRS.gov/ EITCAssistant) determines if you're eligible for the earned income credit (EIC). - The Online EIN Application (IRS.gov/EIN) helps you get an employer identification number (EIN) at no cost. - The Tax Withholding Estimator (IRS.gov/W4app) makes it easier for you to estimate the federal income tax you want your employer to withhold from your paycheck.
+This is tax withholding.
+See how your withholding affects your refund, take-home pay, or tax due. - The First-Time Homebuyer Credit Account Look-up (IRS.gov/HomeBuyer) tool provides information on your repayments and account balance. - The Sales Tax Deduction Calculator (IRS.gov/ SalesTax) figures the amount you can claim if you itemize deductions on Schedule A (Form 1040).